Fred's Classic ABU Reel Information

 Simon searched through his spread sheet of serial numbers for 5000C De Luxe and 5000 De Luxe models.
 I gave him some of my confirmed serial numbers as well.
 After a careful evaluation of each unit including the paperwork and box for one of the reels, it was confirmed that the frames’ serial numbers were those of the soon-to-be discontinued 5000 De Luxe model as the new 5000C De Luxe were in the earliest stage of production.
 Simon told me that never had he considered this reel to exist.
 Simon and I know many of the serial numbers leading up to the end of production for the 5000 De Luxe.
 I can confirm some of the earliest known serial numbers belonging to the 3-screw version of 5000C De Luxe models.
 There is a small grouping of serial numbers that belong to the 4-screw 5000C De Luxe version, making it nearly impossible to assemble this reel without knowing which numbers fit.

-As of September 2011, there are only seven models known by me to exist.
+As of February 2020, there are only forty units known by me to exist.
 Could there be more?
-There is the possibility but production numbers should be very limited.
-Only time will tell how many were made if and when someone comes forward with another example and I can confirm its serial number.
+There is the possibility but production numbers should be low.
+I need the public to come forward with other examples so I can confirm the serial number and the various parts assembled, as original.

 Simon has given me credit to discovering this reel and it's mentioned in his biography published in Japanese in 2010 and his latest book titled The Mystique of Ambassadeur, Its Unexplored Stories published in December 2011 in both English and Japanese.